-Local Authorities Election Act (Sections 147.3, 147.4)

-NOTE: The personal information on this form is being collected to support the administrative requirements of the local authorities election process and is authorized under section 147.4 of the Local Authorities Election Act and section 33(c) of the Freedom of Information and Protection of Privacy Act.
-The personal information will be managed in compliance with the privacy provisions of the Freedom of Information and Protection of Privacy Act.
-If you have any questions concerning the collection of this personal information, please contact

-Title of the Responsible Official Business Phone Number LOCAL JURISDICTION , PROVINCE OF ALBERTA Full Name of Candidate Candidate's Mailing Address , Alberta Postal Code This form, including any contributor information from line 2, is a public docume ent.
+Local Authorities Election Act (Sections 147.3, 147.4) NOTE: The personal information on this form is being collected to support the administrative requirements of the local authorities ele section 147.4 of the Local Authorities Election Act and section 33(c) of the Freedom of Information and Protection of Privacy Act.
+The in compliance with the privacy provisions of the Freedom of Information and Protection of Privacy Act.
+If you have any questions con information, please contact ne personal information will be managed Title of the Responsible Official Business Phone Number LOCAL JURISDICTION , PROVINCE OF ALBERTA Full Name of Candidate Candidate's Mailing Address Postal Code ·, This form, including any contributor information from line 2, is a public document.
 Pre-Campaign Period Report 1.
-Pre-Campaign Period Contributions (up to a limit of \$5,000 per year or \$10,000 fro candidate's own funds per year) mc 2.
-Pre-Campaign Period Expenses 2 Campaign Period Revenue CAMPAIGN CONTRIBUTIONS: 1.
+Pre-Campaign Period Contributions (up to a limit of \$5,000 per year or \$10,000 from candidate's own funds per year) 2.
+Pre-Campaign Period Expenses Campaign Period Revenue CAMPAIGN CONTRIBUTIONS: 1.
 Total amount of contributions of \$50.00 or less 2.
-Total amount of all contributions of \$50.01 and greater, together with the contribute and address (attach listing and amount) or's name NOTE: For lines 1 and 2, include all money and valued personal property, real prope rty or service contributions.
+Total amount of all contributions of \$50.01 and greater, together with the contributor's name and address (attach listing and amount) NOTE: For lines 1 and 2, include all money and valued personal property, real property or service cont ributions.
 3. Deduct total amount of contributions returned 4.
 NET CONTRIBUTIONS (line 1 + 2 - 3) OTHER SOURCES: 5.
 Total amount contributed out of candidate's own funds 6.
-Total net amount received from fund-raising functions 2 7.
+Total net amount received from fund-raising functions 1 7.
 Transfer of any surplus or deficit from a candidate's previous election campaign 8.
 Total amount of other revenue 9.
-TOTAL OTHER SOURCES (add lines 5, 6, 7 and 8) 10.
-Total Campaign Period Revenue (add lines 4 and 9) - Campaign Period Expenditures 11.
-Total Campaign Period Expenses Paid Unpaid TOTAL The Candidate must attach an itemized expense report to this form.
-Campaign Period Surplus (Deficit) (deduct line 11 from line 10)
+TOTAL OTHER SOURCES (add lines 5, 6, 7 and 8) 3 10.
+Total Campaign Period Revenue (add lines 4 and 9) Campaign Period Expenditures

+11. Total Campaign Period Expenses